 4. Komodo, Indonesia

-If manta rays are at the top of your list, Komodo is definitely one of the best places to dive in July for you.
+If manta rays are at the top of your list, Komodo is definitely one of the best places to scuba dive in July.
 This spot is one of Indonesia’s most famous dive sites.
-Manta rays, sharks and colorful reefs are just a few of the stars of Komodo.
-It is relatively remote, but if you want an adventure and incredible diving, it should be at the top of your bucket list.
+Manta rays, sharks, and colorful reefs are just a few of the stars of Komodo.
+It is relatively remote, but if you want an adventure and incredible diving, put this on your bucket list.
 Additionally, you can expect to find an array of dive sites perfectly suited to drift diving.

-The area is also well known for its opportunities for macro-lovers.
+The area is also well known for its opportunities for macro lovers.
 As a result, you’ll be drifting around hard and soft coral walls and checking out the myriad of critters hiding among them.
-It is important to note that divers should be experienced enough to feel comfortable on drift dives for this destination.
+It is important to note that you should be experienced enough to feel comfortable on drift dives for this destination.

-Diving season at this UNESCO World Heritage site lasts from April to August with near perfect conditions in July.
-July is right in the middle of dry season.
-As such, it boasts calm surface conditions, great visibility and an abundance of marine life.
-You can expect to swim with manta rays and spot some of the 1,000 plus species of fish that inhabit these waters.
+Diving season at this UNESCO World Heritage site lasts from April to November, with near-perfect conditions in July, which falls right in the middle of dry season.
+As such, calm surface conditions, great visibility, and an abundance of marine life make this one of the top vacation destinations in July.
+You can expect to swim with manta rays and spot some of the 1,000-plus species of fish that inhabit these waters.

 To see the very best dive sites in Komodo, be sure to book a liveaboard.
-If you book early enough, you might be able to find a great deal on our special deals page.
+If you book early enough, you might be able to find a great deal on PADI Travel’s special deals page.

 Editor’s Recommended Liveaboard: KLM Manta Mae